adnapstergit/adelastic/README.md

 ## About this Repository

-This repo is used to store the Dockerfiles which can be used to build Docker images for each product released in the stack.
-Those Dockerfiles were generated from the products' own repositories for which you can get the links in the sections below.
-Please note that **issues are disabled on this repo** and that all issues and PRs must be filed in the products' repositories.
+This repository serves as a centralized storage for Dockerfiles utilized in constructing Docker images for individual products within the software stack.
+These Dockerfiles have been automatically derived from the respective product repositories, the links to which are provided in the following sections.
+It is essential to emphasize that issue tracking functionality is deactivated within this repository.
+Consequently, all issues and pull requests need to be submitted and managed within the specific repositories of the respective products.
 ## Elasticsearch

 **Elasticsearch** is a distributed, RESTful search and analytics engine capable of